ResponsiveImagesCG/newsletters/RICG-newsletter-2015-06-15.md

 - The Picturefill folks have added a [gotcha section to their docs](https://github.com/scottjehl/picturefill#the-gotchas), discussing common pain points: double downloads, Firefox bugs, `vw` vs `%`, and art directing down to no image at all using transparent gifs.

 - [Smashing Book 5](https://shop.smashingmagazine.com/products/smashing-book-5-real-life-responsive-web-design-ebook) with a respimg chapter by Yoav is out.

+- Etsy [is using](https://twitter.com/lara_hogan/status/609371637591470080) `srcset` and `sizes` in their Seller Handbook articles.
+Their CMS integration appears to be [particularly impressive](https://twitter.com/lara_hogan/status/609371995617296385).

 - Morten Rand-Hendriksen has been thinking deeply about how responsive images challenge some of the fundamental assumptions behind WordPress.
 He’s written not [one](http://mor10.com/wordpress-image-handling-in-a-responsive-images-world/), but [two](http://mor10.com/wordpress-responsive-images-and-dynamic-image-sizes/) posts on the topic.